Vaibhavchopra1/DM-Project/README.md

      Top 10 actors with the highest diversity:
   [('Samuel L. Jackson', 76), ('Robert De Niro', 63), ('John Goodman', 63), ('Christopher Walken', 58), ('Amitabh Bachchan', 55), ('Morgan Freeman', 52), ('Randy Quaid', 50), ('Danny DeVito', 49), ('Brian Cox', 48), ('Danny Trejo', 48)]
 - **Result**: Actors with high centrality and genre diversity, such as Samuel L. Jackson and Robert De Niro, demonstrate that a strong network position can lead to broader opportunities in diverse film genres.
 We are all well aware of the names of these actors listed above which also implies how diverse and well-known these actors are.
 We have seen their career last for a long period as well as get recognized by many.
 This diversity can contribute to an actor’s recognition in the industry, making them more appealing to casting directors looking for versatile talent.
 Additionally, this versatility and recognition are likely contributors to their career longevity, allowing them to maintain relevance in the film industry over long periods.

-##### Conclusion on Actors' Career Network Analysis:
-Both degree centrality and genre diversity are important indicators of an actor's ability to navigate and succeed in the film industry.
-The high correlation between an actor’s network position and their diversity not only highlights their adaptability and skill but also suggests potential strategies for aspiring actors aiming for long-term success and recognition in the industry.

 ### 3. Genre Evolution and Archetype Analysis